-- 104. Plaintiff restates the foregoing paragraphs as if set forth fully herein. - 105.
-The composition of the House Select Committee to Investigate the January 6th Attack on the United States Capitol is governed by Section 2 of H. Res.
-503. - 106.
-Speaker Pelosi has appointed only nine members to the Select Committee: seven Democrats and two Republicans.
+- 116. Plaintiff restates the foregoing paragraphs as if set forth fully herein. - 117.
+The composition of the Select Committee is governed by Section 2 of H. Res.
+503. - 118.
+Speaker Pelosi appointed only nine members to the Select Committee: seven Democrats and two Republicans.
 None of these members were appointed from the selection of five Republican congressmen put forth by Republican Leader Kevin McCarthy.
-No ranking minority member was appointed to the Select Committee. - 107.
+No ranking minority member was appointed to the Select Committee. - 119.
 Authorized congressional committees have subpoena authority implied by Article I of the Constitution.
 McGrain v.
 Daugherty, 273 U.S. 135, 174 (1927).
-The Select Committee, however, is not an authorized congressional committee because it fails to comport with its own authorizing resolution, House Resolution 503.
-Congress' failure to act in accordance with its own rules is judicially cognizable.
+The Select Committee, however, is not an authorized congressional committee because it fails to comport with its own authorizing resolution, H. Res.
+503. Congress' failure to act in accordance with its own rules is judicially cognizable.
 Yellin v.
 United States, 374 U.S. 109, 114 (1963).
-This is particularly significant where a person's fundamental rights are involved.
+This is particularly significant where a person's fundamental rights are involved. - 120.
+The Select Committee as it currently stands-and stood at the time it issued the Salesforce Subpoena-has no authority to conduct business because it is not a duly constituted Select Committee.

-- 108. The Select Committee as it currently stands-and stood at the time it issued the Salesforce Subpoena-has no authority to conduct business because it is not a duly constituted Select Committee. - 109.
-The Committee is unconstitutionally attempting to exercise law enforcement authority, rather than engaging in lawmaking pursuits, in violation of fundamental separation of powers principles. - 110.
+- 121. The Committee is unconstitutionally attempting to exercise law enforcement authority, rather than engaging in lawmaking pursuits, in violation of fundamental separation of powers principles. - 122.
 Congress' investigatory powers are ancillary to its legislative authority; it has no law enforcement power.
 Trump v.
 Mazars USA, LLP, 140 S. Ct.
-2019, 2031 (2020). - 111.
-The Committee has exceeded the scope of its authorizing resolution by seeking campaign information that does not have a reasonable relation to the Committee's functions and purposes. - 112.
+2019, 2031 (2020). - 123.
+The Select Committee has exceeded the scope of its authorizing resolution by seeking campaign information that does not have a reasonable relation to the Committee's functions and purposes. - 124.
 The Salesforce Subpoena is invalid and unenforceable.